-Travelling from the north past Mount Carmel Junction, the route runs first through the strange rock formations of Checkerboard Mesa.
-A chess-board pattern of stripes has been formed in the sandstone rock, with cracks caused by centuries of freeze-thaw erosion.
+Travelling from the north past Mount Carmel Junction, the route runs through the strange rock formations of Checkerboard Mesa.
+A chessboard pattern of stripes has been formed in the sandstone rock, with cracks caused by centuries of freeze-thaw erosion.

-You then go on through the Mount Carmel Tunnel – this is still the original 1920s tunnel which is only wide enough for vehicles to go through in single file (if your vehicle is over 7ft 10″ wide or 11ft 4″ tall you need to arrange an escort in advance).
+You then go on through the Mount Carmel Tunnel – this is the original 1920s tunnel which is only wide enough for vehicles in single file (anything over 7ft 10″ wide or 11ft 4″ tall needs to arrange an escort in advance).
 Then finally the road runs down a series of steep, tight switchback turns towards Pine Creek Canyon and the entrance to Zion.

-The route: from the north, follow Highway 89 to Mount Carmel Junction, then take State Route 9 for 12 miles to the east park entrance, just north of Springdale.
-You need to pay the Zion National Park entrance fee to drive the road, which costs $35 per vehicle and is valid for seven days.
+The route: from the north, follow Highway 89 to Mount Carmel Junction, then take State Route 9 for 12 miles to the east park entrance, north of Springdale.
+You need to pay the Zion National Park entrance fee of $35 per vehicle, which is valid for seven days.

 8. Scenic Byway 12, Utah

-Route: Scenic Byway 12 starts off of Route 89 south of Panguich and runs through to Bryce Canyon, Grand Staircase Escalante and up to Torrey, Utah, near Capitol Reef National Park.
+Route: Scenic Byway 12 starts off Route 89 south of Panguich and runs through to Torrey, Utah, which is near Capitol Reef National Park.

 Recommended by Danielle from Wanderlust While Working.